boba-buba/alman/README.md

 doxygen Doxyfile
 ```

-The folder `docs` will appear in the root directory and through file [index.html](./docs/html/index.html) in html folder the user can see code documentation.
+The folder `docs` will appear in the root directory and through opening file [./docs/html/index.html](./docs/html/index.html) in the browser the user can see code documentation.